chbiel/concourse-pagerduty-notification-resource/README.md

 * `generate_dedub_key`: *Optional.* Set to any value to enable generation of `dedup_key` parameter.
 The value will be set to `BUILD_PIPELINE_NAME + _ + BUILD_JOB_NAME`.

+* `routing_key`: *Required.* Worth to mention as this is the integration key from PagerDuty which is somd kind of a secret and should be treated like this.

 * `event_action`: *Required.* Worth to mention as this parameter will be used to determine which kind of event will be send to the PagerDuty API.

 ## Example